cloudflare/cloudflare-docs/products/page-shield/src/content/reference/alerts.md

 * **Script Monitor New Malicious Domain Alert**: Triggered immediately by JavaScript dependencies loaded from domains known to be malicious according to threat intelligence feeds.
 * **Script Monitor New Malicious URL Alert**: Triggered immediately by JavaScript dependencies loaded from URLs known to be malicious according to threat intelligence feeds.
-* **Script Monitor New Malicious Script Alert**: Triggered immediately by JavaScript code that Cloudflare's internal systems considered as malicious.
+* **Script Monitor New Malicious Script Alert**: Triggered immediately by JavaScript code that Cloudflare's internal systems considered malicious.